miller1ph/My-Portfolio/README.md

 ## Objective

-To grow the fund while ensuring capital preservation and sufficient liquidity for emergencies during the whole duration of the investment horizon.
+To grow the family-owned funds while ensuring capital preservation and sufficient liquidity for emergencies during the whole duration of the investment horizon.

 ### Skills
 - Strategic Planning: Crafting long-term investment strategies that align with financial goals and market conditions.